Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 **T** - The type of the elements.

-- T must be the a pointer to CCObject descendant object type.
+- T must be the a pointer to `Object` descendant object type.
 No other data type or primitives are allowed.
 Because we integrate the memory management model of cocos2d-x into `Vector`. （since v3.0 beta）

 ##Memory Management
 The `Vector<T>` class contains only one data member: